JMBQ/Honkai_Impact_3rd_menu_mod/README_EN.md

   * Other emulators not tested

 ## How to use
-* Release comes with a tutorial
+* I only recommend using the apkeasytool tool

-* Decompile the game apk and generate the corresponding folder
+* The game folder is automatically generated after decompiling the official apk of the game
 <br></br>
 <br></br>
 * modify AndroidManifest.xml